visgl/math.gl/docs/modules/geospatial/api-reference/ellipsoid.md

 Duplicates an Ellipsoid instance.

-- {Ellipsoid} [result] Optional object onto which to store the result, or undefined if a new instance should be created.
+- result?: Ellipsoid - Optional object onto which to store the result, or undefined if a new instance should be created.

 Returns